Are a group of compounds that are synthesized and refferd to as “steroids“.

 3.)
 Estrone

-Cholesterol is the main ingredient in estrogen formation.
-Testosterone is
+Cholesterol is the main ingredient in estrogen formation but Testosterone is also involved.

-Estrogen is primarily produced within the ovary.
-Specifically found in the follicles, corpus luteum
+Estrogen is primarily produced within the Ovary.
+It is specifically found in the follicles, corpus luteum and the Placental as well.

 Female